Rain Hampers Rescue Efforts After Deadly Japan Floods - UrduPoint

 Suga said officials were investigating another 24 deaths to confirm a direct link to the floods.

-He said more than 40,000 personnel from police and fire departments, the coast guard and self-defense units were conducting search and rescue operations throughout the night.
+He said more than 40,000 personnel from police and fire departments, the coast guard and self-defence units were conducting search and rescue operations throughout the night.

-Japan is in the middle of its annual rainy season which frequently delivers deadly floods and landslides.
+Japan is in the middle of its annual rainy season, which frequently unleashes deadly floods and landslides.

 Climate change is also playing a role because a warmer atmosphere holds more water, increasing the risk and intensity of flooding from extreme rainfall.